 Sounds easy—anyone can throw a football, right?
 Maybe, but the oblong shape of the pigskin makes throwing it well a bit tougher.

 Specifically, how do you throw a tight spiral?

-"If people have proper instruction, they can be shown and taught how to hold and load it," said Jeff Trickey, who runs Jeff Trickey Quarterback Camps.
+"If people have proper instruction, they can be shown and taught how to hold and load it," says Jeff Trickey, who runs Jeff Trickey Quarterback Camps.
 "If they step directly at the point of reception, it's a natural movement."

 The good news is, the adjustment isn't a particularly hard one.
 To be a good quarterback, it's a tweak every gunslinger must make.

-"The ball will fly truer if it's a tighter spiral," Trickey said.
+"The ball will fly truer if it's a tighter spiral," Trickey says.
 "You can certainly throw an effective pass that doesn't have a tight spiral.
 But I think the truer the spiral is, the ball aerodynamically will fly better."

 The wounded-duck syndrome starts when kids first start gripping a football that's too big for them.
 Young players will move their thumb toward the point of the ball to get the best grip possible, then let it fly.